-I’ve been asked to revisit why coding is such an integral part of medical invoicing.
+I’ve been asked to revisit why coding is such a big part of medical invoicing.

-It is, in fact, very, very important because without the correct code the chances of a private consultant surgeon getting paid decrease dramatically.
-Indeed it is extremely unlikely if you wish to invoice electronically you will be able to invoice without a code.
+It is integral because without the correct code the chances of getting paid decrease dramatically.
+It is extremely unlikely if you wish to invoice electronically you will be able to invoice without a code anyway.

 So where do you find the code?